jsanda/cassandra-k8s-operator-sig/design-proposals/topology.md

 }
 ```

-Some notable things missing from the `Rack` type include:

-* Cassandra configuration, i.e., `cassandra.yaml`
-* Number of C* nodes
-* Configuration of the `PodTemplateSpec`

-**Cassandra configuration**
+## Questions
+### Where is Cassandra configuration?

-The purpose of a `Rack` is help specify topology and where pods should be scheduled.
-Cassandra configuration will be addressed elsewhere in the CRD.
+The primary purpose of a `Rack` is to specify topology which includes where pods will be scheduled.
+Cassandra configured will be addressed elsewhere.

-**Number of nodes**
+### How come there is no property to specify the number of C* nodes?
 We want balanced racks.
 Instead of specifying nodes at the rack level, it should be a setting that applies across racks to help enforce balance.

-**Configuration of PodTemplateSpec**

-Should any of this be exposed at the rack level?
+### Should other parts of the StatefulSet should be exposed at the rack level?

-**Affinity**

-Should `Affinity` be exposed to give users more fine-grained control over node affinity, pod affinity, and pod anti-affinity in cases where only labels is not expressive enough?
+### Does there need to be a rack-level status?

 # Datacenter
+A `Datacenter` maps to a C* datacenter.
+A C* datacenter is a logical grouping of C* nodes that is configured for replication purposes.

+A `Datacenter` is comprised of `Racks` and settings that are shared among them.

 ```go
 type PodAntiAffintyType string